Sensifi: A Wireless Sensing System for Ultra-High-Rate Applications: Conclusion

-Although the proposed system provides live sample transmission, no per-packet delivery delay is enforced.
+Although \toolname{} provides live data transmission, no per-packet delivery delay is enforced.
 To enable the adoption of the proposed work in applications where real-time data delivery is a requirement~\cite{dezfouli2017rewimo}, an area of future work is to establish a time-slotted channel access scheduling among nodes.
-Another area of future work is to evaluate the proposed system using a large number of nodes and considering various channel access methods.
+In this work, we enhanced scalability by reducing the amount of data generated per node.
+An area of future work is to evaluate system scalability and communication reliability using a large testbed and considering various channel access methods.
+Compared to 802.11ac used in this paper, the 802.11ax standard offers OFDMA, which can be leveraged for the allocation of sub-carriers to nodes based on their buffered data.
+In addition, MU-MIMO allows the AP to concurrently receive and decode signals received from multiple nodes.
+Both of these methods enhance the packet delivery rate and reduce the energy consumption of nodes.
+Such evaluations require a large-scale testbed and alternative hardware platforms.
 Novel methods must also be developed for systems that include more than one \gls{AP}.
 For example, managing the association point of each node can be leveraged to reduce the number of retransmissions and enhance system reliability.
-Evaluating the proposed enhancements on various hardware platforms and using different 802.11 standards is left as future work.